 Communities solved one challenge, but the lack of data efficiency presented another.
-Legacy systems included Blackbaud Raiser’s Edge and Microsoft Access.
+Legacy systems included Blackbaud Raiser’s Edge and Microsoft Great Plains.
 Galvin determined what new platforms were needed for AKPsi’s long-term vision: event management, learning management, ecommerce and shipping, fundraising, accounting, and marketing automation.
 The project team then identified best-in-class technology providers, most of them native to Salesforce, and connected them inside the CRM.
 AKPsi received multi-faceted functionality without requiring multiple points of access.
 Staff and constituents could retrieve data through Salesforce as the single point of truth while benefiting from these dynamic new features:

 - The Classy fundraising suite syncs AKPsi donors, contributions, campaigns, teams, and fundraising pages in real time.
 The platform works internationally and offers flexibility for different types of fundraising including peer-to-peer, crowdfunding, events, and one-time or recurring donations.